Guinea pig or hamster? They look similar, but they’re very different pets.

 Which pet is the right pet for a child, depends on your child’s age.

-However, a hamster is a nocturnal animal, which means that hamsters are not the best option for small children and any night person.
+However, a hamster is a nocturnal animal, which means hamsters aren’t the best option for small children.
+They can be relatively hard to manage and keep entertained during daytime hours.

+On the other hand, guinea pigs are much easier to handle despite their bigger size.
 They don’t run around as much as hamsters do, so your child will have a more fun time playing with them.

 10. What is the Difference in the Cost of Keeping Hamsters and Guinea Pigs?

 On the other hand, guinea pigs don’t need as many toys and accessories as hamsters do.
+Feeding these two small pets costs about the same.

 Hamsters don’t require these kinds of exams.
+Overall, guinea pigs are more expensive to keep.

 Final Thoughts